IuliiaZaitova/code_slingers/README.md

 # Foobar

-Software Project by team CODE SLINGERS for the Language Generation Task software project at Saarland University.
+Software Project by team CODE SLINGERS for the Language Generation Task course at Saarland University.

 ## Introduction